 This post has nothing to do about travel, but it does have to do with something 80% of us probably want to do – lose weight.
-In a recent social media post, I shared my Noom Success Story and I had so many questions and comments about my weight loss, I decided to write about it.
-Plus – my life isn’t always about travel (Hello 2020!).
+In a recent social media post, I shared my Noom Success Story and I had so many questions and comments about my losing weight success story, I decided to write about it.
+Plus – my life isn’t always about travel – I have other interests too!

 In actuality weight loss has to do with everything in your life; physical, mental, and emotional well-being.
 Over the last 5 years I have felt out of shape and it has most definitely affected my outlook on traveling and all of the adventures I have wanted to do.
 So in a way, it does has a little to do with travel.